HOW YOU CAN HELP

 TAMPA BAY STRONG

-USF launched the Tampa Bay Strong campaign, creating a special edition with a portion of proceeds directly benefitting 深夜看片 students impacted by hurricanes Helene and Milton through the .
+USF launched the Tampa Bay Strong campaign, creating a special edition with proceeds directly benefitting 深夜看片 students impacted by hurricanes Helene and Milton through the .

-The T-shirts are available for purchase on the website.
+The T-shirts are available for purchase at the USF Bookstore on the Tampa campus or on the website.
 Online orders can be picked up at the bookstores on all three USF campuses.
-However, they will only be physically available for purchase on the Tampa campus.
+They can also be purchased .

 In partnership with Feeding Tampa Bay, USF also hosted a at Saturday鈥檚 football game, collecting more than 2,500 items.
 Student-athletes collected donations in Bulls Bay and fans who donated three or more shelf-stable items received a coupon for two complimentary tickets to a 2024 home football game of their choice.